-Synopsis IT_SSLCipherSuite getNegotiatedCipherSuite (CORBA (Object(Request) req); Description This function allows OrbixSSL applications to query the specified cipher that was chosen for connection to the specified peer.
-It does this by requesting the cipher suite associated with the specified connection (req).
-Parameters req A request object sent across the connection.
+Synopsis IT_SSLCipherSuite getNegotiatedCipherSuite (CORBA(Object_ptr) obj); Description This function allows OrbixSSL applications to query the specified cipher that was chosen for connection to the specified peer.
+It does this by returning the cipher suite associated with the specified remote object (obj).
+Parameters obj A remote object.
 Return Value Returns the chosen IT_SSLCipherSuite value.

-Returns IT_SSL_ERR_NO_CONNECTION to indicate that the connection selected is not remote.
-Returns $IT_SSL_ERR_NO_CIPHER$ to indicate that the connection to the peer is insecure.
+Return selecte s IT_SSL_ERR_NO_CONNECTION to indicate that the object d is not remote.
+Return peer is s IT_SSL_ERR_NO_CIPHER to indicate that the connection to the insecure.
 In such a case, there is no associated cipher.
-See Also IT_SSL::specifyCipherSuites()

-IT_SSL::getNegotiatedCipherSuite()

-Synopsis IT SSLCipherSuite getNegotiatedCipherSuite(int fd); Description This function allows OrbixSSL applications to query the specified cipher that was chosen for connection to the specified peer.
+See Also IT_SSL: ::specifyCipherSuites() IT_SSL::getNegotiat edCip herSuite() Synopsis IT_SSLO CipherSuite getNegotiatedCipherSuite (CORBA (Object(Request) req); Description This fu cipher does th specifie nction allows OrbixSSL applications to query the specified that was chosen for connection to the specified peer.
+It his by requesting the cipher suite associated with the ed connection (req).
+Parameters req A request object sent across the connection.
+Return Value Return s the chosen IT_SSLCipherSuite value.
+Return selecte s IT_SSL_ERR_NO_CONNECTION to indicate that the connection d is not remote.
+Return the pee s IT_SSL_ERR_NO_CIPHER to indicate that the connection to er is insecure.
+In such a case, there is no associated cipher.
+See Also IT_SSL: ::specifyCipherSuites() IT_SSL::getNegotiat edCip herSuite() Synopsis IT_SSLO CipherSuite getNegotiatedCipherSuite(int fd); Description This function allows OrbixSSL applications to query the specified cipher that was chosen for connection to the specified peer.
 It does this by returning the cipher suite associated with the file descriptor (fd) for a particular connection.
 Parameters fd The file descriptor for a particular connection.
-Return Value Returns the chosen IT_SSLCipherSuite value.
-Returns IT_SSL_ERR_NO_CONNECTION to indicate that the file descriptor is invalid.
-Returns IT_SSL_ERR_NO_CIPHER to indicate that the connection to the peer is insecure.
+Return Value Return s the chosen IT_SSLCipherSuite value.
+Return descrip s IT_SSL_ERR_NO_CONNECTION to indicate that the file otor is invalid.
+Return the pee s IT_SSL_ERR_NO_CIPHER to indicate that the connection to er is insecure.
 In such a case, there is no associated cipher.
-See Also IT_SSL::specifyCipherSuites() IT_SSL::getPasswor d() Synopsis char getPassword(const char prompt); Description This function requests the user to input a password and returns the password as a string.
+See Also IT_SSL: ::specifyCipherSuites() IT_SSL::getPassword d() Synopsis char getPassword(const char prompt); Description This fu the pas reques nction requests the user to input a password and returns sword as a string.
 This is a console-based function.
-When it requests the user to enter the password, this function disables console echoing to prevent the password displaying on the user's screen.
-Parameters prompt A prompt to display when asking the user to input a password.
-Return Value Returns the string entered by the user.
+When it ts the user to enter the password, this function disables console echoing to prevent the password displaying on the user's screen.